Graduate Studies Office

 Applicants are assigned a Columbia College CougarTrack account, including an official Columbia College e-mail address.
 Information on how to set up a CougarTrack account is sent shortly after the application for admission is submitted.
 CougarTrack provides a variety of electronic student services including application status check, financial aid information, web-based registration and ePayment.

 Career Services Center

-The Career Services Center has trained personnel to assist students with all aspects of career planning and development.
-Specific services designed to promote professional and personal success include a carefully guided assessment of their skills, abilities, values, achievements and interests as aids to effective career planning; a library of resources and online information about occupations, corporations, agencies and government organizations; salary surveys; employment qualifications and employment trends; development and maintenance of placement documents; listings of full-time, part-time, and summer employment opportunities and internships; and services for graduate and pre-professional school placement.
-Programs are provided to inform and train the individual in such areas as interviewing, résumé/coverletter construction, job hunting and sourcing, networking, decision making and salary negotiation.
-The Career Services databases are available to search for full-text or indexed articles from professional journals, legal publications, newspapers, magazines and reference publications.
-The Career Services Center is located on the second floor of Missouri Hall, room 219.
-Students are able to access the databases from off campus through CougarTrack.
+The Career Center has trained personnel to assist students with all aspects of career planning and development.
+Specific services designed to promote professional and personal success include a carefully guided assessment of students skills, abilities, values, achievements and interests as aids to effective career planning; a library of resource and online information about occupations, corporations, agencies and government organizations; salary surveys; employment qualifications and trends; maintenance of recent graduate employment surveys; listings of full-time, part-time and summer employment opportunities and internships; and services for graduate and professional school selection.
+Programs are provided to inform and train the individual in such areas as interviewing, resume/cover-letter development, job hunting, networking, decision making and salary negotiation.

 Students with documented disabilities who may need assistance with access to an event or program, or who require classroom academic adjustments, auxiliary aids or services, must register with the coordinator of Disability Services at (573) 875-7626 or by visiting the office located in the Student Affairs suite on the second floor of Atkins-Holman Student Commons.